-List of CE Marking Directives and Regulations: An Overview
+List of CE Marking Directives and Regulations 2026

-In this guide, we list the directives and regulations for which the CE mark is required.
-Each directive and regulation also includes a product list and other requirements that EU importers and manufacturers must be aware of.
+In this guide, we list 34 directives and regulations for which the CE marking is required.
+Each section includes product examples and requirements that EU importers and manufacturers must be aware of.

 REQUEST A CALL